Kallala dynasty

-The Kallala Dynasty or Kalyal Dynasty (कल्याल वंश) was the ruling dynasty of the Jumla Kingdom formed by shahi Baliraj shahi after the disintegration of Khasa kingdom.
+The Kallala Dynasty or Kalyal Dynasty (कल्याल वंश) was the ruling dynasty of the Jumla Kingdom formed by King Bali Raj shahi after the disintegration of Khasa kingdom.
 The capital of this dynasty was Svarnagrama.

 Introduction

 In pre-historic times, the Jumla Valley may have been a lake like the Kathmandu Valley.
 It may have been made habitable by God Chandannath of Kashmir, who is said to have introduced the paddy crop there first.
 In the medieval period, the region was ruled by the renowned Mallas.
 Sinja and Dullu were the summer and the winter capitals of this vast Malla kingdom until King Prithivimalla, but during the reign of his son, King Abhayamalla, both cities ceased to be the centers of the Malla administration.
 Udambarapuri became the residence of the king.

 It is unknown what happened to the Mallas of the west after the reign of Abhayamalla.
 Many believe that Abhayamalla was childless and distributed the kingdom among his vassals of the Doti, Accham, Dullu and Jumla.
 Others think that there was a coup d'état from which numerous small principalities originated.
 There is not any factual proof, but it seems that the Mohammedan kings of Persia had wholly conquered India by the fourteenth century.
 As they had facilitated the Mohammedan immigrants of their natives and in the newly acquired principalities, the Kshatriyas and the Rajppoot kings of Rajasthan and other parts of the country were frequently harassed by the Muslim section of the population.

 In 1399 CE, Taimur Lang, the Timurid ruler of Persia, embarked on a military expedition into the Indian subcontinent, which was characterized by a series of raids and incursions.
 In the course of his invasion he had hundred, the might and eloquence of the Imperial Sultan of Delhi.
 At that time in the region of Rajasthan and Punjab about one hundred Hindus were slaughtered by the aggressor.
 These are some of the chief causes of the influx of a large number of the Kshatriya princes in the Western Himalayas during the opening decade of the fifteenth century A.D.